 Do you want to remove all the files from your guest account in Windows 8.1 or Windows 10?
-You will be pleased to know that there is a very simple solution to this particular situation and you will learn how to do it by following the tutorial posted a couple of rows below.
+You will be pleased to know that there is a very simple solution to this particular situation.
+Follow the steps listed in this tutorial and you’ll be able to delete all the files in your Windows guest account.

 Removing the files from a specific guest account can be done for several reasons.
-Perhaps you want to keep the guest account but the user you lend the Windows 8.1 or Windows 10 device has copied a lot of files and folders to that account and you only want to delete them and not the guest account itself, then this is the best approach.
-Another issue that may happen is that the user that has accessed the guest account has accidentally copied a virus and you want to remove the threat.
+Perhaps you want to keep the guest account but the user you lend the Windows 8.1 or Windows 10 device has copied a lot of files and folders to that account.
+If you only want to delete them and not the guest account itself, then this is the best approach.
+Another issue that may happen is that the user who has accessed the guest account has accidentally copied a virus and you want to remove the threat.

 - Reboot your Windows 8.1 or Windows 10 device.